akka/akka/akka-docs/rst/java/untyped-actors.rst

 The :class:`UntypedActor` class defines only one abstract method, the above mentioned :meth:`onReceive(Object message)`, which implements the behavior of the actor.

-If the current actor behavior does not match a received message, :meth:`unhandled` is called, which by default publishes a ``new akka.actor.UnhandledMessage(message, sender, recipient)`` on the actor system’s event stream.
+If the current actor behavior does not match a received message, it's recommended that you call the :meth:`unhandled` method, which by default publishes a ``new akka.actor.UnhandledMessage(message, sender, recipient)`` on the actor system’s event stream (set configuration item ``akka.actor.debug.unhandled`` to ``on`` to have them converted into actual Debug messages).

 In addition, it offers: